Northeus/LearnVerilog/README.md

 as i use iverilog with possible different standard.

 ### Week06
-This week contains following moduls:
+This week contains following modules with test banches:
  - debouncer
  - find\_rise
- -
+ - pwm
  -

 ### Week07